data1010/data1010.github.io/project.md

 These topics are just ideas; you're welcome (and encouraged) to choose your own topic.
 You can look at the free book [Mathematics for Machine Learning](https://mml-book.github.io) for lots more ideas.
 Feel free to ask on the message board to get feedback about any particular ideas you might be considering.
 We will also add to the list above as the term progresses.

-### Blogging
+### Format

-We're going to manage the submissions as Prismia assignments.
+To keep everything as simple and familiar as possible, we're going to manage the submissions as Prismia assignments.
 Go to your assignments page and find the Project assignment.
 Craft your blog post as a sequence of Prismia messages.
 Once the assignments are submitted, we will automatically create Prismia shared lessons from your submissions and also create a publicly viewable page listing all of the projects.

+*Note: We will add functionality to the Assignments page will allow you to preview your article exactly as it will appear once it's published.*

 ### Expectations